mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_object.md

 * 2: Arguments specified with `?` (optional arguments) allow undefined.
 * 3: Behavior specification defined with an arrow function
 * 4: Accessor specification defined with shorthand
-* 5: Example written with a comma at the end
+* 5: Example written with commas at the end of statements

 :::info
 **Differences between TypeScript and Java**
 * TypeScript:
   * Attribute specifications can be defined.
-  * When transpiled to JavaScript, the interface has no entity, so it cannot be type-checked with `instanceof`.
+  * When transpiled to JavaScript, interfaces have no entity, so type checking cannot be done with `instanceof`.
 Use type guards if type checking is necessary.
 * Java:
   * Attribute specifications cannot be defined.
 Define accessor specifications as a substitute.
   * `instanceof` can be used for type checking of interfaces.